About The STEM House

 RLC Supplemental Application Required?

 First-year residents will be enrolled in a linked First Year Experience Program (FYEP) course on the topic of sciences.
 A certain number of class seats will be saved for commuter students to opt into the linked FYEP 101 sections listed below.
-Fall 2017 FYEP 101 linked course options include:
+Fall 2018 FYEP 101 linked course options will be determined shortly.

 STEM House residents will also co-enroll in an introductory course to one of the science disciplines (e.g., BIOL 225, and CHEM 115).
 Co-enrollment in an introductory course to one of the science disciplines will be optional for commuters who opt into the FYEP 101 linked courses.

-Below are a few examples of programs that are being brainstormed for STEM House next year.
-If you have an idea for a wing or hall program, contact your Resident Assistant to see about planning it!
+Below are examples of programs and initiatives planned for the STEM House: If you have an idea for a program you would like to see, contact your Resident Assistant about planning it!